Argentina's Fernandez has hematoma removed from brain

 "She is in a very good mood," spokesman Alfredo Scoccimarro said.

-The president's medical team issued a statement saying the operation took place without complications and that Fernandez was recovering in the intensive care unit of the Fundacion Favaloro hospital, where the surgery took place.
+The president's medical team issued a statement saying the operation took place without complications.

 Fernandez' condition, described as a subdural hematoma, came from hitting her head when she took a fall in August.
 The operation involved draining blood that had pooled between the brain and the skull.

 Fernandez, known for micro-managing her cabinet, is likely to pick up the reins of state as soon as she can, even if it from a hospital bed.
-Vice President Amado Boudou cut short a planned visit to Brazil and France to return to Argentina during the weekend and take over Fernandez's public duties for now.
+Vice President Amado Boudou cut short a planned visit to Brazil and France to return to Argentina during the weekend and take over Fernandez's public duties while she recuperates.

 On Saturday Fernandez, 60, was told to rest for a month due to her condition but on Monday plans for the surgery were announced after she complained of tingling in her left arm.

-Supporters, some carrying signs that said "Hang In There Cristina" and "The Country Is With You," gathered outside the hospital.
+Supporters, some carrying signs that said "Hang In There Cristina" and "The Country Is With You," gathered outside the Fundacion Favaloro hospital, where the surgery was conducted.

 "She sends greeting to all of you and would like to thank you and her medical team," Scoccimarro said from the hospital steps.